GRAPHISOFT/vscode-gdl/README.md

   * These can all be toggled on/off together with Ctrl-Shift-Space
   * Follow macro calls with Ctrl-click
 * Go to definitions/references, find all references of subroutines in same gdl-hsf file (Ctrl-click or F12, Shift-F12, Shift-Alt-F12)
+* Show Call Hierarchy (Shift-Alt-H), Peek Call Hierarchy
+  * Incoming or outgoing macro calls are shown, respecting the execution context of the edited scipt.
+Eg. all scripts are searched outgoing from a master script, but only master and 2d scripts are searched outgoing from a 2d script.
+  * HSF library parts inside the workspace are searched.
+If the workspace changed in a process outside VSCode, use the "Re-scan library parts in workspace folders" command to refresh the known library parts.
+  * Until VSCode API improvement the feature is only available if the cursor is on a word (not whitespace).
+If the cursor is on a macro call, that macro will be searched, otherwise the edited file will be searched.
+Outgoing calls' peek documents are faulty, but double-clicking an item opens the correct document.
 * Automatic identation on typing
   * Increase after lines with block-opening keywords (for, if, while, group, subroutine...)
   * Decrease after block-closing keywords (next, else, endif, endwhile, endgroup, return...)